QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 ### Counter CDFs

-For nonnegative random varialbes, one way to visualize the difference between light and heavy tails is to look at the
+For nonnegative random variables, one way to visualize the difference between light and heavy tails is to look at the
 **counter CDF** (CCDF).